ravendb/docs/Chapter01.rst

 Because graph databases are intentionally design to make sure that graph traversal is cheap, they also provide other operations that tend to be very expensive without it.
 For example, Shortest Path between two nodes.
-That turn out to be frequently useful when you want to do things like: "Who can recommend me to this company’s CTO so they would hire me".
+That turn out to be frequently useful when you want to do things like: Who can recommend me to this company's CTO so they would hire me.

 One problem with scaling graph databases is that it is *very* hard to find an independent sub graph, which means that it is very hard to shard graph databases.
 There are several effort currently in the academy to solve this problem,